ginoledesma/lets-drink/legend.md

 ---
-layout: post
-title: Gino's Hot Chocolate Score Card
+title: Hot Chocolate Score Card
 ---

 Sweetness
 ---------
 * 1: Barely a hint; might turn off people with a sweet-tooth
 * 2: Semi-sweet, but not bitter
-* 3: "just right", even kids would like this
+* 3: "*just right*", even kids would like this
 * 4: a tad too sweet
 * 5: diabetes-inducing (syrup / caramelized sugar)